How can you improve your content writing skills?

 Most of them fail to attract many readers or have a high bounce rate.
 This is because they lack the essential elements to grab a reader’s attention and to get a high ranking on search engines.

 When you spend all the time and effort to write a piece of content, you want people to read your post.

 The quickest way to get some readers after writing blog posts is to promote each new blog post on social media.
 In the short term, it is useful.
 You might attract a few hundred people to read each post.

 Depending on which social networks you use, you could get some shares and likes and if you are lucky, a few comments.

 But after a few days on Facebook or Twitter, your great post will be off the radar and lost forever.

 The only way to attract long-term traffic to your blog is to start writing for man and machine.

-Or in other words, for readers and search engine crawlers.
+Or in other words, for readers and for search engine crawlers.

 But don’t panic at the thought of learning how to use search engine optimization (SEO).

 In this article, I will give you some simple tips that you can use to help you improve your blog content.
 At the same time, they will help you find new readers.